 Keep your appliance clean with this easy appliance cleaning schedule!

-When that load is done then add a cup of baking soda and run a quick wash.
-This time we used the powder dispenser to run it through.
-The baking soda will help to get rid of any funky smells your washer may have.
+Step 2: When that load is done then add a cup of baking soda and run a quick wash.
+This time you will use the powder dispenser to run it through.

 The difference in my sister's front loader was amazing.
 Not only does it look much better with the mold and mildew gone but it can drain much better now with the drain unclogged.